websanco/liferay-learn/docs/dxp/7.x/en/collaboration-and-social/questions-app/user-guide/using-the-questions-app.md

     ![The answers are visible below the question.](using-the-questions-app/images/06.png)

+### Managing Answers

-Once a question has been answered, those answers can be managed:
+Once a question has been answered, those answers can be managed in the following ways:

 **Rating:** You can give the answer a [rating](../../social-tools/user-guide/using-the-ratings-system.md) using the up or down arrows.

 **Sort:** You can use the tabs to sort answers by Active, Oldest, or Votes.